-Service Objective 3 - Reduce Doorstep Crime and protect vulnerable/socially isolated residents Mission Statement - Locally accountable and responsive fair regulation for all - achieving a safe, healthy, clean, green and fair trading city for residents, business and visitors Council Business Plan 20 A Fair City A Prosperous City A Democratic City , Lead Team/Officer - All TS officers Task Outcome Measure Target Method Consideration of the implementation of No cold calling zones Improve community safety Number of zones created.
+• Jobs and skills - s nd protect vulnerable/socially isolated Priorities o Birmingham's a great city to succestiam's a great city to succestiam's a great city to grow old in accountable and responsive fair a safe, healthy, clean, green and business and visitors Task Outcome Measure Target Method Consideration of the implementation of No cold calling zones Improve community safety Number of zones created.
 Reduced fear of crime Create new zones where need identified Review of crime data annually linked to distraction burglary incidents, consultation with Community Safety Partnership and local residents.
 Residents survey Maintenance of current 'no cold calling zones' Improve Community Safety Contribute toward reduction in anti-social behaviour Annual Perception questionnaire of people who feel safer as a result of the zones Maintain the proportion of people who feel safer as a result of the zones Monitoring of activity within zones.
-Publicity, street signage Rapid Responses and response to RFA's Provide rapid response service to deal with rogue traders/active threats to vulnerable residents Protection of vulnerable consumers Contribute toward reduction in anti-social behaviour Number of rapid responses Perception questionnaire of people who feel safer as a result of the TS Respond to 100% of requests for rapid response within Birmingham Response by officers to consumers home in accordance with Rapid Response Procedure intervention.
+Publicity, street signage Rapid Responses and response to RFA's Provide rapid response service to deal with rogue traders/active threats to vulnerable residents Protection of vulnerable consumers Contribute toward reduction in anti-social behaviour Number of rapid responses Perception questionnaire of people who feel safer as a result of the TS intervention.
+Respond to 100% of requests for rapid response within Birmingham Response by officers to consumers home in accordance with Rapid Response Procedure

-Identify and tackle rogue builders Protection of vulnerable consumers Contribute toward reduction in anti-social behaviour Number of targeted individuals/businesses Carry out investigations where targets identified Intelligence led enforcement activity and partnership with Community Safety Partnership, building consultancy, WMP and CENTSA Provide information to Adults Social Care and those engaged in looking after adults Protection of vulnerable consumers Awareness raising to reduce incidents number of interventions/meetings attended attendance at least 2 partnership events.
-Attend meetings of the Birmingham Adults Safeguarding Board Partnership and cascade information
+Identify and tackle rogue builders Protection of vulnerable consumers Contribute toward reduction in anti-social behaviour Number of targeted individuals/businesses Carry out investigations where targets identified Intelligence led enforcement activity and partnership with Community Safety Partnership, building consultancy, WMP and CENTSA Provide information and training to Adults Social Care and those engaged in looking after adults to identify at victims or potential victoms Joint Collaboration with Partners who also interact with vulnerable adults e.g. West Midlands Fire Service Protection of vulnerable consumers Awareness raising to reduce incidents Number of interventions/meetings attended Attendance at least 2 partnership events.
+Attend meetings of the Birmingham Adults Safeguarding Board and cascade information Make use of Internal Data (data warehouse) through collaboration with Birmingham Audit

-Service Objective - 4 Community Safety Council Business Plan 2015+ Priorities A Fair City A Prosperous City A Democratic City Mission Statement - Locally accountable and responsive fair regulation for all - achieving a safe, healthy, clean, green and fair trading city for residents, bus ness and visitors All TS officers Task Outcome Measure Target Method Respond to RFA's alleging sales of age restricted products: alcohol, fireworks, knives, spray paints/solvents, sunbeds, tobacco and nicotine inhaling products Improved business compliance Reduce access to age restricted products by children.
+Service Objective - 4 Community Safety Council Financial Plan 2017 Priorities Children - so Birmingham's a great city to grow up in Jobs and skills - so Birmingham's a great city to succeed in Health - so Birmingham's a great city to grow old in Mission Statement - Locally accountable and responsive fair regulation for all - achieving a safe, healthy, clean, green and fair trading city for residents, business and visitors Lead Team/Officer - All TS officers Respond to RFA's alleging sales of age restricted products: alcohol, fireworks, knives, spray paints/solvents, sunbeds, tobacco and nicotine inhaling products Improved business compliance Reduce access to age restricted products by children.
 Contribute towards health and wellbeing of young people Contribute toward reduction in anti-social behaviour % of subsequent test purchases that result in a sale after advice given 100% compliance and/or enforcement action of businesses where test purchases carried out. intelligence led inspections Liaise with licensing officers/ WMP/ WMFS/ PCT Visit premises and give advice pack.
 Follow up with test purchases Undertake intelligence led test purchasing exercises at premises that stock age restricted products Improve business compliance Reduce access to age restricted products by children Contribute toward reduction in anti-social behaviour % of test purchases that result in a sale after advice given 100% compliance and/or enforcement action of businesses where test purchases carried out.
 Carry out exercises in accordance with best practice guidance.
 Joint exercises with police and other agencies where appropriate Take enforcement action in accordance with enforcement policy